nim-lang/nimble/readme.markdown

 ```

 Nimble currently supports installation of packages from a local directory, a
-git repository and a mercurial repository.
+Git repository and a mercurial repository.
 The .nimble file must be present in
 the root of the directory or repository being installed.

 The .nimble file is very flexible because it is interpreted using NimScript.